-A function is an operation denoted by a function name followed by zero or more input values that are enclosed in parentheses.
-It represents a relationship between a set of input values and a set of result values.
-The input values to a function are called arguments.
+A function is an operation represented by a function name followed by input values enclosed in parentheses.
+It connects a set of input values and a set of result values.
+The input values are called arguments.
+Functions can be grouped into aggregate, scalar, table, and row types.

 Aggregate functions